lvgl/lvgl/docs/widgets/img.rst

 C array, or if a custom `Image decoder </overview/images#image-edecoder>`__ returns the whole image.

-Note that the real coordinates of image objects won’t change during transformation.
+Note that the real coordinates of image objects won't change during transformation.
 That is ``lv_obj_get_width/height/x/y()`` will return the original, non-zoomed coordinates.